The Natural Dentist Healthy Teeth & Gums

 Hydrated silica is an abrasive compound derived from silicon.
 While silicon is a natural occurrence in minerals and gemstones, especially opals, that does not mean it is a beneficial compound.
 In toothpaste, hydrated silica comes from the diatomaceous earth, which is not harmful in and of itself.
 However, due to its abrasive nature, it removes plaque and can scratch the surface of the tooth, which weakens it over time.
-Xylitol and sorbitol are sweeteners; while they do occur in fruits and vegetables.
+Xylitol and sorbitol are sweeteners, while they do occur in fruits and vegetables.
 However, it is their synthetic form that is used in many health products.
 Xylitol has been found to cause ear infections in children.

 Cellulose gum is a very cheap, chemical-laden ingredient used to increase the volume of products.
 As it is obtained from wood pulp, it offers nothing beneficial.
 It cannot be digested by people and is treated with acetic acid.
 Treated cellulose gum can cause gas and cramping.
 Titanium dioxide is indeed a naturally occurring mineral; yet, it is not beneficial in any way.
 In fact, the side effects of titanium dioxide include trouble breathing, itchiness, and swelling.

 The remaining botanical extracts are not noteworthy, as only trace amounts can be found in the product.
 Had more of these ingredients, including aloe vera, grapefruit, and echinacea, been in larger quantities, their beneficial properties would have made an impact and difference.

 Flavorings and citric acid are the last ingredients on the list, but you cannot trust flavors and citric acid.
 It is not specified whether the flavoring agents are natural or artificial, nor does it list where these flavoring agents were derived.
 Citric acid can be derived from citrus fruit; however, as there is no specification as to whether it is natural or synthetic, there is no way of knowing where it came from.
 The Natural Dentist does not lie about their product is natural, for the most part.
 Still, there are far too many questionable and inconsequential ingredients for that to make an impact.